Norway business activity rises but bottlenecks emerge - NewsBreak

 Norway business activity rises but bottlenecks emerge

-OSLO, Sept 14 (Reuters) - Norwegian business sector activity has increased substantially during the past three months and will continue to expand during the next half year, though capacity constraints are now growing, a central bank business survey showed on Tuesday.
+OSLO (Reuters) -Norwegian business sector activity has increased substantially during the past three months and will continue to expand during the next half year, though capacity constraints are now growing, a central bank business survey showed on Tuesday.

 “Contacts report higher output growth in all sectors over the past three months.
 The rise has been most pronounced in manufacturing and household services,” Norges Bank said in a statement accompanying the quarterly sentiment index.